You may have already claimed Capital Allowances tax relief, but have you considered everything possible?

 If your company is undertaking Research and Development then RDA’s will be available on expenditure incurred on equipment, machinery and other assets used to undertake the R&D activity.

-But many people don’t realise that you can also claim on capital expenditure on buildings of facilities in which R&D activity is carried out.
+Many people don’t realise that you can also claim on capital expenditure on building facilities in which R&D activity is carried out.
 This can include buying, refurbishing or developing a facility that’s used for R&D and there is no cap on the level of expenditure that can qualify.

 So, if you’re making an R&D tax credit claim for your R&D costs, you should also be considering the valuable RDA regime for your R&D investments.